Blog

 You can’t listen deeply when your body is screaming for rest.

-And you can’t model calm when you’re constantly adapting to chaos.
+And you can’t model calm when you’re constantly adapting to havoc and mayhem.

 So many caregivers, parents, and teachers are running on fumes,